Goodbye Lava Beds

 Our day starts with a spectacular 6 mile downhill to the south-end park visitors center.
 On the way we pass another small hydrothermal area known as Sulphur Works.
 This place got its name from the lodge that used to be here before the establishment of the park.
 The guy who owned it created a steam room with baths warmed by the vents and also created medicine from the sulfurous chemicals.
 Not sure what sort of medicine he made, but a hot pool would sure be nice on a cold morning like today!

 The visitors center is well done, but we don't stay long because we're excited to start our hike.
 The Lassen Peak trail is closed for renovation, so we decided to hike the second tallest peak in the park: Brokeoff Mountain.
 This is the same peak we saw the sun setting over yesterday, a jagged remnant of an ancient volcano.
 Our legs are a bit sore, but the hike is beautiful.
 It takes us along a stream (where we saw an adorable wren), up through the forest, then out into the alpine where we have beautiful views of the valley below.
 From the top we have a perfect view of Lassen Peak and the road we came down this morning and in this distance we can see Mt.
 Shasta, majestic and snowy as always.
 In the other direction are valleys and forests; we try to pick out where our road will take us.
+After hiking down we have lunch and get on the road.
+Thankfully for our legs, it's all downhill for the first 8 miles.
+A pass marked on our map is only a tiny hill from this direction.
+Wohoo!

 The first town we come to is Child's Meadow.
 It's not really a town; there's a campground, motel and small store.
 At the store we purchase a few small provisions, including a large cheese pizza that the owner heats up for us in his oven and then slices and serves to us on tiny pizza plates.
 For whatever reason, after a long time without pizza we started to crave it, and this was a perfect treat!
 The owner of the store is quite the character and tells us all about the 5 careers he's had.
 He recommends that we learn how to drive a tractor and then we'll always have work.
 Good advice that we probably won't take him up on.